Public Transportation System

 - Passengers are encouraged to cancel scheduled rides at least 24 hours in advance.
 Any cancellation received later than one hour prior to the scheduled pick-up is considered a late cancellation and will be noted on the passenger’s record.

 - No-shows that occur because of an emergency beyond the passenger’s control will be a non-chargeable no-show if the passenger can provide a documented explanation.
-Rides brochure (PDF 316kb)
+Hancock County Public Transportation System Rides Brochure

 Pamphlets available in alternative formats upon request.